kchezik/rTDataScrub/manuscript/ms.md

 *Hidden Markov Models*

-Hidden Markov Models, here-forward refered to as HMMs, are a type of state-space model that offers a discrete probabilistic framework governing the change between states ($z_{n}$) [@Hamilton:2016].
-In our instance, we believe three states exist ($j$=3) and the probability of being in one of those states is described by a Markov chain with,
+Hidden Markov Models, here-forward refered to as HMMs, are a type of state-space model that offers a probabilistic framework governing the transition between states through time [@Hamilton:2016].
+In our stream temperature data we expect two states to exist, the desired state where the data exhibit stream temperature dynamics and an erroneous state where the data exhibit air temperature dynamics.
+The probability of being in either state is described by the first order Markov chain,

 \begin{linenomath*}
 \begin{equation}